sindresorhus/memoize/readme.md

 Type: `Function`

 Determines the cache key for storing the result based on the function arguments.
-By default, if there's only one argument and it's a [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), it's used directly as a key, otherwise it's all the function arguments JSON stringified as an array.
+By default, if there's only one argument and it's a [primitive](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), it's used directly as a key (if it's a `function`, its reference will be used as key), otherwise it's all the function arguments JSON stringified as an array.

 You could for example change it to only cache on the first argument `x => JSON.stringify(x)`.